 Scoring Your Credit

-The home buying process doesn't start with getting pre-approved by a lender or with choosing a real estate agent.
-The content of your wallet starts the home buying process.
-To realize your goal of owning a home, considering your credit score is a must along with the type of loan for which you'll qualify in Austin, Texas.
+The road to home ownership doesn't start with getting pre-approved by a lender or with choosing a real estate agent.
+In reality, the home buying process begins with your finances.
+To propel your dreams of homeownership forward, you must consider your FICO score along with the type of loan for which you'll qualify in Austin.

-A FICO score is a collection of your years of credit history based on an instrument developed by Fair Isaac and Company.
-The score ranges from 300 to 850, with the majority of people normally having a score of 600.
-In recent years, however, some people have seen their score drop by hundreds of points after underemployment, delinquent credit card accounts, or credit card accounts that were closed because they don't carry a balance.
-Some of the factors in summing up your FICO score are:
+The Fair Isaac Company calculates your FICO score on the summary of your total credit history.
+The score ranges from 300 to 850, with most people traditionally having a score of 600.
+In recent years, however, some borrowers have seen their score drop dramatically because of underemployment, charged off credit card accounts, or credit card accounts closed by the lender due to inactivity.
+Some of the pieces in calculating your FICO score include:

-- Types of Credit — Do you have a healthy mix of credit cards and loans?
+- Types of Credit — Do you have a healthy mix of loans and credit cards?

 - Credit to Debt Ratio — How much do you owe versus how much credit you have available?

-In reviewing your credit history, you'll see that you actually have three reports.
-Experian, Equifax and TransUnion — three of the major credit reporting agencies — use a slightly different models to determine your credit rating.
+When you pull your credit report, you'll see that you actually have three reports.
+Experian, Equifax and TransUnion — three of the major credit reporting agencies — use a slightly different models to calculate your credit rating.
 FICO is used by Experian.
 Equifax's model is called BEACON and TransUnion uses EMPIRICA.
-Because of this, you have three scores, one for each scoring model.
+You have a credit score with each of the bureaus.

-When you apply for a mortgage or any other loan, lenders want to make sure that allowing you a loan is a safe move.
-Your FICO score gives lenders a view of what type of borrower you'd be solely because of your credit history.
-You'll need a score of at least 700 to get a decent interest rate.
-If your score is less than that, you can still qualify for a loan, but the interest accumulated over the life of the loan could be more than double that of someone having a better credit score.
+When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a problem.
+Your FICO score gives lenders a view of what type of borrower you are based solely on your credit history.
+Because of the shift in the economy, most home buyers should have scores in the range of 700 or higher to get an acceptable interest rate.
+You can get approved for a loan with a lower score, but the interest paid over time could be more than double the amount of someone with a superior credit score.

-We're used to working with all levels of credit history.
+Staying on top of your FICO score is the first step in buying a home.
 Call us at 512-834-1600 and we can help you get on the right track to the home of your dreams.

-How do you obtain a better score?
+How do you boost your credit score?
 Building your FICO score takes time.
-It can be difficult to make a significant stride change in your FICO score with quick fixes, but your score can improve in a year or two by keeping tabs your credit report and by wisely using credit.
+It can be hard to make a large-scale change in your number with quick fixes, but your score can improve in a year or two by monitoring your credit report and by wisely using credit.
 The best way to do this is to know your FICO score.
-Here are some methods to improve your credit score by using these helpful hints:
+You'll improve your credit score by using these helpful hints:

 - Keep your cards active.
-Whether you're just getting started with credit, or if you've got older cards, use your cards so that your accounts stay active.
+Whether you have older cards, or are just getting started with credit, be sure to use your cards to make sure your accounts maintain an active status.
 But, be sure to pay them off in no more than two or three payments.

 - Keep up with payments.
 Payment history is a big factor in your FICO score.
 It's one of the reasons people who have recently been unemployed see the biggest dip in their credit score.
-Yes, it takes longer to rebuild your credit this way, but it's the surest way to show that you're able to make payments to a bank.
+Yes, it takes longer to restore your credit with payment history, but it's the most reliable way to show that you're responsible enough to make payments to a bank.

 - Correct your credit report.
-If you discover incorrect items on your credit report, contact the bureau requesting that the item be removed.
-If you have a common name or the same name as a family member, you'll want to pay extra attention to make sure the activity reported is correct.
+If you find incorrect items on your credit report, contact the bureau asking that the item be removed.
+If you have a common name or the same name as a family member, you'll want to give extra care to make sure the activity reported is correct.

-Knowing the ways you can build up your FICO score, you can move toward becoming a homeowner.
-Remember that when you're ready to apply for a loan to purchase a house, you'll want to keep your credit inquiries within a two-week window to avoid a negative mark on your credit score.
-With the help of John Horton Realty, the loan process can be a stress-free experience so you, too, can become a homeowner.
+Knowing the methods you can use to raise your credit score, you're one step closer to becoming a homeowner.
+Remember that when it's time to apply for a loan to purchase a house, you'll want to keep your lender applications within a two-week window to avoid a negative mark on your credit score.
+With the help of John Horton Realty, the loan process can be a stress-free experience so you, too, can achieve home ownership.